chrisdiana/cdmedia.github.io/_posts/2014-12-10-shortcut-for-jekyll-posts.md

 Here is a quick tip for automatically generating a new Jekyll post in terminal with a quick bash function.

-First start out by creating a default Jekyll post and placing it in your `_posts` folder.
+First, start out by creating a default Jekyll post and placing it in your `_posts` folder.
 Call it `2014-01-01-post-template.md` and place this template code in as a starting point.
 Feel free to change this as you see fit.